-Pre-processing of the data is achieved using our Olink® NPX Manager software – see the Data Analysis page for more information.
+Pre-processing of the data is achieved using our Olink® NPX Manager software – see the product page for more information.

 Data pre-processing includes QC-steps and the generation of NPX values through a three-step normalization procedure.

 NPX is derived from the Ct values obtained from the qPCR using the following equations: